BalogunDell/HelloBooks/README.md

 Hello-Books is a simple application that helps manage a library and its processes like stocking, tracking and renting books and it was built on Postgres, Express, and Node).

 ## Development
+The application leverages
+- Node;
+- Express for routing
+- Postgres
-The application leverages Node; Express for routing and sequelize for ORM.
+- sequelize for ORM.

 ## Installation
 - Install `node` and `postgres`